wlingca/rdssms/workshop/content/Lab1/1_createdatabase/_index.en.md

 * Leave all other options default and click on **Create database** to create database.
 {{% img "complete-create.png" "Create DB" %}}

-* It would take a few minutes to provision the Database Instance.
+* It will take a few minutes to provision the Database Instance.
 You may monitor the DB Instance provisioning progress from [Databases List](https://console.aws.amazon.com/rds/home#databases:).
-The status would change to **Available** once Instance gets provisioned.
+The status will change to **Available** once Instance gets provisioned.
 {{% img "progress1.png" "Create DB" %}}

 You may press the **Refresh** icon to check on the latest progress of the **status**.
 Once the **status** is no longer in **Creating** state, you may move to the next section of the lab.